Signs That You May Have Celiac Disease

-What Kinds of Health Risks Do People Allergic to Gluten Face?
+What Kinds of Health Risks Do People With Celiac Disease Face?

-Celiac disease is a serious gluten-related condition and can lead to malnutrition, weight loss, and even death if left untreated.
-Wheat allergy is the most common food allergy in children and can cause a range of symptoms, from mild to life-threatening.
+Celiac disease is a serious gluten-related condition and can lead to malnutrition and weight loss if left untreated.

 Symptoms of Celiac Disease

-Below is a rundown of different symptoms people with gluten intolerance, often referred to as a wheat allergy, may experience:
+Below is a rundown of different symptoms people with celiac disease may experience: